Munga Plains camp, wide view across the deck

 Up to 22

-Privatised for one group at a time.
-The camp hosts the whole retreat end to end.
+The camp is privatized for one group at a time.
+We host the whole retreat end to end.

 Rooms